python-trio/trio/docs/source/tutorial.rst

 bookkeeping to keep track of these new ``async`` and ``await`` keywords, then in exchange we get:

-* Excellent scalability: running 10,000+ tasks simultaneously is not a big deal, so long as their total CPU demands don't exceed what a single core can provide.
+* Excellent scalability: trio can run 10,000+ tasks simultaneously without breaking a sweat, so long as their total CPU demands don't exceed what a single core can provide.

 * Fancy features: most threading systems are implemented in C and restricted to whatever features the operating system provides.
 In